Hassan Hathout

-Hassan Hathout (Arabic: حسان حتحوت; born in Egypt on 23 December 1924 – died in Pasadena, California, on 25 April 2009) was a Muslim doctor and professor of medicine who lived in Britain, the south-west Asia, and the United States.
+Hassan Hathout (Arabic: حسان حتحوت; born in Egypt on 23 December 1924 – died in Pasadena, California, on 25 April 2009) was an Egyptian-American doctor and professor of medicine who lived in Britain, the south-west Asia, and the United States.
 Frequently referred to as having an encyclopedic personality, Hassan Hathout was also a theologian, humanist, speaker, writer and poet.
 A medical school professor and chairman with degrees and certifications from the University of Edinburgh, the Royal College of Surgeons, the Royal College of Obstetricians and Gynecologists, the American College of Surgeons, the International Federation of Obstetricians and Gynecologists.
 Hassan Hathout was also a member of the World Health Organization's committee on the ethics of human reproduction.